Human Resources

 Job Performance: The supervisor will evaluate the employee's performance in relation to their daily job responsibilities.
 This evaluation should cover both productivity and the quality of work.

-Recognition of Accomplishment: This supervisor will outline how the employee has performed with respect to their daily job requirements.
-Supervisors will focus on what specific and/or significant accomplishments the employee achieved.
+Recognition of Accomplishment: The supervisor will focus on what specific and/or significant accomplishments the employee achieved.

 Opportunities for Growth: The supervisor should outline areas of job performance to focus on and identify potential professional development opportunities that could benefit the employee.